 - One key take away.
 Depending on your budget, this could involve a giveaway, a basket of goodies, maybe bookmarks with your book’s ISBN barcode, or other swag.
 Siddygirl made me business cards with my book’s cover on one side and an excerpt from the book on the other.
 Any promotional materials with your website, social media contact information, mailing list, etc. are terrific, but I wouldn’t go crazy.
 People won’t want to lug around a ton of printed materials they’ll ultimately pitch, but try to come up with one memorable take away if you can.

 Carolyn Menke writes for adults and children.
 She is the author of Return To Me, a WWII-set women’s fiction, and I’m Yours, the companion novella, both published in 2015 by The Wild Rose Press.
-Carolyn has completed three novels for middle grade readers.
-She is represented by Lauren Galit of LKG Agency.
+Carolyn has completed three novels for middle grade readers and is seeking representation.